These 5 intercooler size calculators will tell you:

 - Intercooler pipe size/pipe diameter required for a given CFM

-Assess the performance of an existing intercooler or find the correct intercooler size and intercooler pipe diameter for a given engine CFM flow or power output eg 300 hp, 400 hp, 500 hp etc.
+Assess the performance of an existing intercooler **or** find the correct size of a new intercooler and intercooler pipe diameter for a given engine CFM flow or power output eg 300 hp, 400 hp, 500 hp etc.

 The percentage increase will give approximately the same increase in power minus the drag inside the intercooler.